Google Cloud – EHR Healthcare Case Study

 Create a flexible and scalable platform for developers to create custom API services for dealers and partners.

-• Google Cloud provides multiple fully managed serverless and scalable application hosting solutions like Cloud Run and Cloud Functions
+• Google Cloud provides multiple fully managed serverless and scalable application hosting solutions like Cloud Run and Cloud Run functions (formerly Cloud Functions).
+Cloud Run now supports GPU workloads, worker pools, and deploying via Compose files.

 • Managed Instance group with Compute Engines and GKE cluster with scaling can also be used to provide scalable, highly available compute services.